KQM-git/TCL/characters/geo/noelle.md

 {% tab title="Breastplate" %}
 Summons protective stone armor, dealing Geo DMG to surrounding opponents and creating a shield.
 The shield's DMG Absorption scales based on Noelle's DEF.

-The shield has the following properties:
+The shield has the following properties:\

-* When Noelle's Normal and Charged Attacks hit a target, they have a certain chance to regenerate HP for all characters.
+• When Noelle's Normal and Charged Attacks hit a target, they have a certain chance to regenerate HP for all characters.\
-* Possesses 150% DMG Absorption efficiency against all Elemental and Physical DMG.
+• Possesses 150% DMG Absorption efficiency against all Elemental and Physical DMG.

 The amount of HP healed when regeneration is triggered scales based on Noelle's DEF.